ObipixelGIT/metaPDF/README.md

 # metaPDF
-metaPDF analyzes PDF files in the current directory and extracts their metadata using the pdfx library.
+metaPDF analyzes PDF files in the current directory and extracts their metadata using the pdfx library, a great OSINT tool.

 ## How the script works?